Top 20 Interpersonal Skills Employers Love (and Why They Do)

 6. Persuasion

-For certain fields, such as law or sales, persuasion and a positive attitude is vital in order to be successful.
+For certain fields, such as law or sales, persuasion and a positive attitude are vital in order to be successful.
 However, regardless of your job, persuasion can be a valuable skill.
 For example, you may need to persuade a coworker to take your idea on board, or persuade your boss to give you more responsibility.
 And for this reason, persuasion is a useful skill across many roles.

 7. Customer service

-If a role requires any interaction at all with customers, then customer service skills will usually be a requirement.
+If a role requires any interaction with customers, then customer service skills will usually be a requirement.
 After all, businesses wouldn’t exist with their customers.
 So, employers want to know that their employees have the skills required to retain customers, and not lose them.

 8. Empathy